rlskoeser/rlskoeser.github.io/_posts/2019-07-26-best-practices.md

 ## Community & career paths

 Software development best practices are difficult, if not impossible, to implement without a team or community.
 One possibility we might be able to leverage is the [US Research Software Engineer Community (US-RSE)](https://us-rse.org/).
 There are established RSE groups elsewhere that are much farther along, and I know the DH community is well-represented in the [UK equivalent](https://rse.ac.uk/).
 The US organization is still getting started, which means DH developers have a chance to get involved, help shape the group, and ensure that it includes us.

+***

+See also Matthew Lincoln’s remarks from the same session:  [‘What’s in a name?’
+Transitioning from implicit to explicit software dev](https://matthewlincoln.net/2019/07/27/whats-in-a-name.html) and the Twitter hashtag for the a wonderful audience [live-tweeting the panel, including Q&A](https://twitter.com/search?q=%23ACH2019%20%23SI5).